connervieira/Predator/docs/CONFIGURE.md

     - `dashcam_shortterm_framerate_interval` is a positive decimal number that determines the interval (in seconds) over which Predator will calculate the short-term frame-rate.
         - Higher (longer) values will cause the short-term frame-rate to be more accurate, while lower (shorter) values will cause the short-term frame-rate to update more frequently.
         - This short-term frame-rate is currently only used for visual purposes, and does not effect output files.
+    - `hard_crash_on_error` is a boolean that determines whether Predator will globally exit if an error is encountered.
+This is useful if you run Predator as an unmonitored headless service, and you want to force it to restart when an error is encountered.
+        - Keep in mind that enabling this configuration option will cause Predator to boot-loop if the problem that caused the error isn't resolved between start-ups.